hangxie/parquet-tools/USAGE.md

 ### schema Command

-`schema` command shows schema of the parquet file in differnt formats.
+`schema` command shows schema of the parquet file in different formats.

 #### JSON Format